Bangor just broke a single-day snowfall record

 READ MORE ABOUT THE STORM

-Bangor’s overall single-day record for the month of January was set in 2018, when 18.3 inches of snow fell on Jan.
+Bangor’s latest singe-day snowfall record for the month of January was set in 2018, when 18.3 inches of snow fell on Jan.
 4 of that year.
 The most snow to ever fall in a single day in Bangor was on Dec.
 30, 1962, when 25.5 inches fell.

 Elsewhere in Greater Bangor and in Hancock and Washington counties, towns reported huge amounts of snow on Monday.
 Dedham led the pack with 18.9 inches of snow, followed by Orono, which reported 18.2 inches, and Etna, Carmel and Milford, which each reported 17 inches, according to the weather service.